CENTITVC/Matter/docs/CeNTI/HARDWARE_REQUIREMENTS.md

 -   Gecko SDK 4.4.0
 -   Gecko SDK 4.4.2
+-   Simplicity SDK 2024.6.2

 Using Simplicity Studio, build and flash the projects (no changes needed) to the BRD2601 or any other board that uses the EFR32MG24 MCU family.

+> [!WARNING]
+>
+> Last tests with BRD2601B show that it is not working for OT-RCP.
+Use BRD2703
+> instead.